-Ready yourself for more desperate gimmicks and irritating one-liners, because Deadpool 2 is out and it’s as annoying as the first.
-The oh-so meta superhero adaptation will once again follow the wisecracking mercenary (played by the eternally insufferable Ryan Reynolds) as he joins forces with three mutants – Bedlam, Shatterstar, and Domino – to protect a boy from the all-powerful Cable.
-Whether you’re groaning at the sheer thought of it or you’re quite literally filling your belly with chimichangas before heading to a screening tonight will determine how you feel about our stance on the first Deadpool – it’s an aggressively irritating shitheap.
+Looking for desperate gimmicks and irritating one-liners?
+Deadpool 2 came out last year and was as annoying as the first installment.
+The oh-so meta superhero adaptation once again followed the wisecracking mercenary (played by the eternally insufferable Ryan Reynolds) as he joined forces with three mutants – Bedlam, Shatterstar, and Domino – to protect a boy from the all-powerful Cable.

 The lowest of lowbrow comedy

 The opening scene sets the tone for the entire film.
 Throwing out more one-liners than Uncle Bob at a Bar Mitzvah, viewers are submitted to such low wit as “I’ve never said this but don’t swallow,” and, “Bad Deadpool.
 Good Deadpool,” as Reynolds takes out his enemies with a shotgun.
 Is it just that other superheroes’ attempt at humor is so piss poor that Deadpool is relatively funny to fans of the genre?

 Whatever the answer may be, we wanted to see him snuffed from the off.
 But not with a fast death.
 To make this film anything other than a fingernail to chalkboard competition, we’d need Deadpool sat in a chair as his teeth are slowly pulled out by the bad end of a hammer – Oldboy-style – to finally put an end to the snarky comments.